vectordotdev/vector/website/content/en/docs/about/under-the-hood/guarantees.md

 Vector supports end-to-end acknowledgement for the majority of its sources and sinks.
-This is a system which tracks the delivery status of an event through the lifetime of that event is it travels from the originating source to any number of destination sinks.
+This is a system which tracks the delivery status of an event through the lifetime of that event as it travels from the originating source to any number of destination sinks.
 Support for this feature is indicated by the "acknowledgements" badge at the top of the relevant sink or source configuration reference page.